KELLIA/vmr_converter/README.md

 # vmr-converter
-small conversion script to convert data from the vmr to CopticScriptorium / NLP Format
+small conversion script to convert xml data from the vmr to CopticScriptorium / NLP Format

 ## before you start
 install required python packages: